hacktoberfest17/programming/README.md

 ## Licensing

 This repo is licensed under GNU General Public License v3.0.
-See [LICENSE](https://github.com/hacktoberfest17/programming/blob/master/LICENSE) for the full license text.
+Click here to see the license: [LICENSE](https://github.com/hacktoberfest17/programming/blob/master/LICENSE) for the full license text.